-The policy should be read in conjunction with other school policies relating to interaction between adults and pupils.
+The policy should be read in conjunction with other school policies relating to interaction between adults and children.

 - Accessibility

 - Equalities Policy

 - Special educational needs and disabilities

-- Behaviour policy
+- Behaviour policy / Anti Bullying Strategy

 - Child protection policy

-- Anti bullying policy

 The policy has been developed in response to national and local authority initiatives which support inclusive learning.
-[Refer to documents suggested]